JamesTheGiblet/wheelie/docs/PotentialFieldNavigation.md

 # Fluid Movement via Potential Field Navigation: Swarm Robot Navigation Theory

-## Design Document for ESP32-Based Swarm Robot Navigation Systems
+## Design Document for the "Brain" of the Robot Fleet

 -----

-> **Note:** Wheelie is the foundational and test bot for this series.
-The theory, architecture, and code described here were first validated on Wheelie, but are intended for all ESP32-based swarm robots in the collection.
+> **Note:** This document describes the theory behind the universal "Brain" (`PotentialFieldNavigator`) used by all robots in the fleet.
+The principles here were first validated on the `WheelieHAL` implementation.

 -----